 Amy Roady is the director of outreach for the Illinois Soybean Association (ISA).
 In this role, she leads the development and implementation of ISA’s new foundation, pursues partnership opportunities, develops foundation programs, and maintains strong relationships with non-profit organizations and industry stakeholders.
 Roady also guides ISA’s leadership development and training programs.
 Roady is skilled with meeting facilitation, strategic communications planning, leadership development, team building, and sustainability programming.

 Since joining ISA in 2009, Roady has been active with Center for Food Integrity, Field to Market, U.S. Farmers and Ranchers Alliance and American Agricultural Editors’ Association (AAEA).
-Under her direction, the ISA communications team has won numerous National Agri-Marketing Association (NAMA) and AAEA awards.
+She co-leads Illinois Alphabet Soup group, which encourages networking and education for people who implement sustainability programs in Illinois.
+Under her previous direction as ISA’s communications director, ISA won numerous National Agri-Marketing Association (NAMA) and AAEA awards.

 Sustainability and nutrient management